skip to main content skip to search skip to footer skip to accessibility statement

 Age is the single biggest factor affecting a woman's chance to conceive and have a healthy baby.
 Babies born to mothers under 20 years of age face higher risks of low birthweight, preterm delivery and severe neonatal conditions.
 A woman's fertility starts to reduce in her early 30s, and more so after the age of 35.
 The risks of pregnancy complications increase as women age, including a greater risk of miscarriage, stillbirth, multiple pregnancy, cancer, needing a caesarean or assisted delivery or a child that might have learning disabilities.

-For the first time, 2020 saw Southampton’s percentage of live births to mothers under the age of 18 reach the national average of 0.6%, falling by over half from 1.5% in 2013.
-A larger decrease than that seen nationally (0.5%) and the second largest decrease both compared to its local neighbours and Office for National Statistics (ONS) comparators.
+Historically, Southampton has had a higher percentage of live births where the mother is aged under 18 compared to the England average.
+For the first time, 2020 saw Southampton’s percentage of live births to mothers under the age of 18 reach the England average of 0.6%, falling by over half from 1.5% in 2013.
+A larger decrease than England’s (0.5%) and the second largest decrease both compared to its local neighbours and Office for National Statistics (ONS) comparators.
+However, Southampton’s live births to mothers under the age of 18 increased sharply in 2021 to 1.1% (significantly higher than England 0.5%).
 More information on teenage conceptions is available on the sexual health page.

-Contrastingly Southampton has the lowest percentage of live births to mothers aged over 45 years at 0.2% compared to all its comparators, although this remains statistically similar to both the South East region and national averages of 0.4%.
-The statistics of the proportion of birth within these two age groups are likely to reflect Southampton’s relatively young population.
+Contrastingly Southampton has one of the lowest rates of live births to mothers aged over 45 years at 0.2% compared to all its comparators, although this remains statistically similar to both the South East region and England averages of 0.3%.
+These age-related statistics are likely to reflect Southampton’s relatively young population.

 Births dashboard